 Since connecting people is our goal, we’ve built multi-language capabilities into the product so that all participants can share and read thoughts in the language of their choice.
 For the districts we work with whose communities encompass many languages, this feature has been a game-changer.
 “Previously, we’ve looked at language as a barrier to participation,” Gomez explains, “but that was blown out of the water by using ThoughtExchange to engage different groups and educational partners in our district.”

 Making an Impact on SVUSD

-With community feedback being vital to the education sector, Gomez has made ThoughtExchange an essential step in his district’s operations.
+With community feedback being vital to the education sector, Gomez made ThoughtExchange an essential step in the district’s operations.
 Like many of our education leaders, he knows that running an Exchange with stakeholders translates into decisions that get the community’s support.

 Another place Gomez uses ThoughtExchange is in gathering feedback from staff on their professional development programs.
 Instead of using a Likert scale survey—where respondents specify their level of agreement or disagreement with predefined answers—to get an idea of the value staff took from the training, an Exchange gives him a depth of data that helps SVUSD to deliver quality learning and help staff put it into practice in the classroom.
 “We can get a good idea of what our staff’s takeaways are and also the supports they need to implement the training,” he tells us.

 As far as how ThoughtExchange has impacted SVUSD, Gomez explains it to us in terms of a “before and after,” and according to him, “there's absolutely no comparison prior to using ThoughtExchange.”
 Did we mention Gomez is a ThoughtExchange champion?
 We’ll let him tell you: